There are several ways of finding content that has been inserted into this database:

 - If you choose the filter option, you may then further specify the search by adding other filters, for example 'Global' in 'Levels', and 'Civic Organization' in 'Organization Type'.
 In this case, you would receive the same list as in the example above.

-- Currently, most profiles that are added to this database are emerging within one of the "islands" - particular thematic sections that gather relevant profiles on issues such as Canadian Broadcast Policy, Policy Change in North Africa and the Middle East, or Gender-related Communication Governance.
-You can explore the components of those islands by clicking on the link Islands on the right site of this page.
+- Currently, most profiles that are added to this database are emerging within one of the "sections" - particular thematic areas of the website that gather relevant profiles on issues such as Canadian Broadcast Policy, Policy Change in North Africa and the Middle East, or Gender-related Communication Governance.
+You can explore the components of those sections by clicking on the link Sections on the right site of this page.

 - Finally, you may want to start your enquiry with one particular profile that you find through either of the options mentioned above, and explore the links to other profiles that your start profile contains.
 Most of the profiles refer to other database entries, such as people who are involved with a project or have authored a document, organizations that provide input to a policy process, policy documents that are the outcome of that process, or resources that help framing a debate.
 These interconnections between profiles allow you to trace a variety of links, such as institutional affiliations and flows of discourse.